GoogleCloudPlatform/terraform-example-foundation-app/README.md

 </tbody>
 </table>

-# Deploy Bank of Anthos on example-foundations

-## Overview

-This module contains additional Terraform configurations that are meant to fit into and modify the framework defined by [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation).
-These additional configurations can be used to securely deploy the Bank of Anthos example application.
-**This is not a complete configuration - this configuration is expected to be used in conjunction with [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation/)**
-After steps `0-bootstrap`, `1-org` and `2-environments` from [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation/) are configured completely, this module can be used to supplement the remaining steps.
-Each folder contains its own directory that must be applied separately, and in the following order, to correctly deploy the application:

 ## Instructions

 1. Enable optional firewall rules in your shared VPC by modifying your 3-networks/envs/dev/main.tf and adding the following `optional_fw_rules_enabled = true`